MGTheTrain/go-grpc-poc/README.md

 go mod tidy # should create a `go.sum` file
 ```

-For the server code following steps where executed:
+For the server code following steps were executed:

 ```sh
 mkdir -vp server